richardisalas/iSleep/README.md

 ## Requirements

-- watchOS 8.7 or later
+- watchOS 8.0 or later
 - Xcode 14.0 or later
-- Apple Watch Series 4 or later (recommended for optimal performance)
+- Apple Watch Series 3 or later
 - iOS 15.0 or later (for companion app features)

+### Device-Specific Notes

+#### Apple Watch Series 3
+- All core features are supported
+- Memory management is optimized for Series 3 hardware
+- Audio processing is adjusted for optimal performance
+- Background tracking available with some power management considerations

 ## Installation